-Before starting this article, a clarification is appropriate: There are many definitions of user experience .
-Some as broad as the disciplines that integrate the User Experience itself.
+Before we start, we need to make something clear: There are many definitions of user experience .
+Some as broad as the disciplines of User Experience itself.

 Other definitions are more narrow and simple, but not less correct.

 Renowned usability experts Don Norman and Jakob Nielsen present one of those definitions, perhaps the simplest and most direct:

 “User experience” encompasses all aspects of the end-user’s interaction with the company, its services, and its products.

 Furthermore, if we visit the article with the definition of user experience of Norman / Nielsen Group, we will see a clarification.
 It sheds light on one of the most common confusion on this topic:

 User Experience is NOT User Interface, and it’s not usability either.

 Or in other words: UX is not UI.

 In future articles we will see both concepts in depth.
 But for now, we can say that both usability and user interface design are (very small) parts of UXD as a whole.